SpitFire-666/Toshiba-T3200/README.md

 Known models:
 - Fujitsu M2227DT

+### Alternatives
+- XT-IDE CF works fine for me, even with a working HDD.
+It boots off the original HDD and mounts the CF card as D:\
+- To boot from an XT-IDE card, you need to access the BIOS and set HDD to ```None```
-Installing an unsupported HDD via a SCSI card: https://www.youtube.com/watch?v=bdotvenfClw
+- Installing an unsupported HDD via a SCSI card: https://www.youtube.com/watch?v=bdotvenfClw

-## Switches
+## Switches/Buttons/Ports

 - A/B/PRT should be set to PRT.
 This switch controls what the parallel port functions as.